Master of Science in Marine Biology

 - a diverse curriculum focusing on ecology and evolution of marine organisms and quantitative analysis;

-- supervised scholarly research in marine biology, to be written and formally defended as a professional paper, thesis or dissertation.
+- supervised scholarly research in marine biology, to be written and formally defended as a professional paper or thesis.

 - Student's Advisory Committee